Loss Barcode: A Topological Measure of Escapability in Loss Landscapes: Lowering of Loss Barcodes

-As it was mentioned in prior works BN has a smoothing effect on the loss function.
-Figure \ref{fig:cnn_bn} helps to evaluate this statement.
-We see that among CNNs of all considered depth, their counterparts with BN have both lower loss values in local minimas and in saddle points, which is especially clear in case of CNN-3.
-It can be understood from the position that initial points of the path, being initialized on a segment may have completely irrelevant parameters in early convolutional layers, inducing instability in activations which is later corrected by Batch Normalization.
+Our experiments presented in Figure \ref{fig:cnn_all} exhibit the loss barcode lowering phenomena.
+They show the connection between the architecture of a network and the value of the loss function at the saddle points $h_p$ associated with minima.
+That is, these values decrease with increasing the number of convolutional layers or the number of channels in them.
+In Figure \ref{fig:cnn_all}, we see a monotonic decrease in the loss function value at the saddle points $h_p$ due to the increase of the number of channels in a single convolutional layer.
+Moreover, in Figure \ref{fig:cnn_all} one can distinguish even more rapid drop after adding new convolutional layers.
+Here we sort the architectures by the number of parameters and see the straightforward dependence.
+However, increasing the number of parameters in a simple architecture might lead to saturation of the effect considered.

-Our experiments presented in the Figure \ref{fig:cnn_all} show that connection between the architecture of a network and value of corresponding loss function in saddle point is established in a very intuitive way.
-Namely, it can be decreased both by increasing the number of convolutional layers or number of channels in them.
-On the left part we see monotonic decrease of loss function's value in found saddle point due to increase of channels number in a single convolutional layer.
-Moreover, on the right part it is distinguishable that even more rapid drop after adding new convolutional layers.
-Here we sort architectures w.r.t. number of parameters in them and and see a straightforward dependence.
-However this is not always true and this effect is local as increasing the number of parameters in a simple architecture will lead to plateau of loss function's values, i.e. saturation of considered effect.
+We have also experimented with CNN with batch normalization before the activation function.
+As mentioned in previous work, batch normalization has a smoothing effect on the loss function; see Figure \ref{fig:cnn_bn} .
+We see that among CNNs of all considered depths, their counterparts with BN have both lower loss values in local minima and in saddle points .